wp-plugins/rocket-reader-speed-reader/readme.txt

 == Changelog ==

 = 1.4.1 [04/20/2015] =
-* Something went wrong with the deployment...
+* Something went wrong with the deployment of 1.4...

 = 1.4 [04/20/2015] =
-* CHANGE: css improvement
+* CHANGE: css improvements
 * CHANGE: files moved to sub folders
 * CHANGE: other minor improvements